Flaviojcf/go-graphql/readme.md

 # Simple Go GraphQL Application

-This is a simple application built in Go to help you learn GraphQL basics.
+This is a simple application built in Go to learn GraphQL basics.

 ## Overview